AusEnHealth Strategic Planning Digital Twin

 Our present system includes a range of research and policy advocates, data infrastructure agencies, and government health and environment agencies.
 However, data sets are still partial and siloed; analyses and predictions are limited and slow; and the capacity for managers to make timely, informed decisions is compromised.

-The collaboration comprises FrontierSI with partners Queensland University of Technology, Qld Department of Natural Resources, Mining and Energy, Curtin University, Geoscience Australia, WA Department of Health, and NGIS, as well as stakeholders Australian University Research Infrastructure Network (AURIN), Victorian Environmental Protection Authority and Terrestrial Ecosystem Research Network and National Environmental Prediction System (TERN).
+The collaboration comprises FrontierSI with partners Queensland University of Technology, Qld Department of Natural Resources, Mining and Energy, Curtin University, Geoscience Australia, WA Department of Health, and NGIS, as well as stakeholders Australian Urban Research Infrastructure Network (AURIN), Victorian Environmental Protection Authority and Terrestrial Ecosystem Research Network and National Environmental Prediction System (TERN).

 Digital twins have the potential to transform the design, management and performance of the built and natural environment.
 While a variety of digital twins support exploration, visualization and analysis of multi-dimensional data, use cases which demonstrate the analytical power of digital twins and specifically 3D and real-time data streams within an integrated analytical treatment for situational awareness, are still lacking.